Exxon Writes Off Record Amount From Value of Assets Amid Energy Market Downturn

 And while some companies are starting to factor in long-term reductions in oil demand due to climate action, Exxon maintains that demand for petroleum will remain robust even as climate concerns mount.

 Even now, as it announces its largest-ever impairments, Exxon is not attributing the change to any underlying shift in price forecasts.
-Instead, it says it is dropping "less strategic assets" from its plans.
+Instead, it said it is dropping "less strategic assets" from its plans.

 Exxon has been criticized over the years for opting not to write down assets, with its natural gas assets recently singled out for particular scrutiny.